Time's run out.

 All imports into Canada are affected.

-If you import into Canada, you must register for the CARM Client Portal and delegate authority to your customs broker before Release 3 goes into effect in October 2024.
+If you import into Canada, you must register for the CARM Client Portal and delegate authority to your customs broker.
 Whether you have one shipment or many, you will be impacted.

-CARM Release 3 introduces a new financial security model whereby all commercial importers must post their own financial security to benefit from the Release Prior to Payment program.
-To help importers adjust to this new financial security model, a 180-day transition period will be implemented allowing goods to be released prior to the payment of duties and taxes.
-To qualify for the transition period, importers must have a valid business number (BN15) before the go-live date of CARM Release 3.
+CARM Release 3 introduced a new financial security model whereby all commercial importers must post their own financial security to benefit from the Release Prior to Payment program.
+To help importers adjust to this new financial security model, a 180-day transition period is being implemented, allowing goods to be released prior to the payment of duties and taxes.

 You'll face disruption.